RumiCar-group/RumiCarRos/rumi_teleop/README.md

 # RumiCar Teleoperation

-The robot already runs `joy` node for attaching joystick directly.

-Proceed below only if you connect joystick to remote PC instead.
+Proceed below if you connect joystick to remote PC.

 ## Build
 ```